henryaspegren/bverify-old/README.md

 ## Prerequisites
 * Java Version 9 and a Java IDE.
 Download and install [Java Version 9 from Oracle](http://www.oracle.com/technetwork/java/javase/overview/index.html).
 One good Java IDE is [Eclipse](https://www.eclipse.org/ide/)

 * Maven.
-Maven is used to manage builds and dependencies.
-Download it using apt-get or via the [Apache Maven website](https://maven.apache.org/).
+[Maven](https://maven.apache.org/) is used to manage builds and dependencies.
+Can be installed on from the maven website, or on Mac OSx using `brew install maven` and on Linux using `apt-get install maven`.

 * Bitcoin.
 Download and install the official Bitcoin command line client [by following these instructions](https://bitcoin.org/en/full-node#what-is-a-full-node) from the Core Developers.
 The Bitcoin client comes in two pieces - `bitcoind` which is a daemon that syncs with the network and verifies the chain and `bitcoin-cli` which you can use to interact with the blockchain.
 Take a loot at the btc-scripts/README.md for more notes on this.
 There is also a Bitcoin GUI `bitcoin-qt` that can be downloaded.
 Note that currently _b\_verify_ development uses Bitcoin only in regtest mode, so there is no need to download and verify the entire blockchain.
 To use _b\_verify_ trustlessly you will need to download and verify the entire chain 150+gb chain, but once that is done it completely fine to throw old blocks away and run a _pruned node_ that only takes up a few gb of space.